What Is TAM (Total Addressable Market)?

 It can be an accurate metric of the number of funds and resources a company should put into a new product or service.

 Determining a product or service’s TAM is not a revenue projection.
 It is merely a way for companies to understand the size of the market currently.

-Total Addressable Market is an essential concept for startups and existing businesses.
-The estimates such as effort and funding allow them to prioritize specific requirements, customer insights, and business opportunities.
+The Total Addressable Market is an essential concept for startups and existing businesses.
+The estimates, such as effort and funding, allow them to prioritize specific requirements, customer insights, and business opportunities.